What is Bitcoin?

 In addition, the reputation score and review system strongly incentivizes them to be honest.

-The only problem with P2P is that transactions takes more time to complete as there is some coordination involved with the seller you’re buying from.
+The only problem with P2P is that transactions take more time to complete as there is some coordination involved with the seller you’re buying from.

 Transactions on exchanges are quick and fast (and usually slightly lower prices), but less private and have fewer payment methods available.